Variability, and Loving the Unknown in Commander

 Final Parting

 I know variability isn’t for everyone.
 To many, playing their favorite deck the same way for the 100th time is like rewatching their favorite movie.
 It’s comforting.
 And I’m not disparaging those people in any way.
 We should all play the game the way we love with people who enjoy it the same way.
 But if you’re like me, constantly striving for that new experience, searching for that deck that you’ll never grow tired of, then give variability a chance.
-Life is short my friends, so go spend that 8 mana on Fevered Suspicion and see if you get lucky.
+Life is short my friends, so go spend that 8 mana on Fevered Suspicion

 That’s all for today!
 Check back next time when we’ll start digging into The Brothers’ War.
 You can also catch me making budget Commander content with the Scrap Trawlers over on YouTube and Twitch.
 Until next time, take care.
 And play lots of games!